-My love affair with risotto started when Mike cooked it for me on our second date.
+My love affair with Asparagus Risotto started when Mike cooked it for me on our second date.
 I wasn’t much of a cook back then and figured risotto was something he could make in my rice cooker.
-When he pulled out my pots and pans that had been collecting dust for years, I remember thinking I was in for something delicious…and, Wow – I’m dating a guy who can cook!
+When he pulled out my pots and pans that had been collecting dust for years, I remember feeling slightly embarrassed, but knew I was in for something delicious.

 I’m going to admit that I’ve never actually made risotto before.
-Mike and I will be married five years this September and to this day, he still is the only one of us that makes it.
-It’s what I like to call his specialty… and it draws me in right from the beginning.
-As the smells intensify during the preparation, it makes me feel so loved… and incredibly hungry.
+This is Mike’s recipe.
+He and I will be married five years this September and to this day, he still is the only one of us that makes it.
+It’s what I like to call his specialty.
+It draws me in right from the beginning.
+As the smells intensify during the preparation, it makes me feel so loved and incredibly hungry.

 I hope you feel as much love from this meal as I do.